3XP-LOIT/3XP-LOIT.github.io/_posts/2026-08-14-iotconnect-mhl.md

 ## Root Cause

-The vulnerability isn't simply "exported receiver" - plenty of exported receivers are safe if they don't gate anything sensitive.
+The vulnerability isn't simply "exported receiver", plenty of exported receivers are safe if they don't gate anything sensitive.
 The real issue is a **misplaced trust boundary**:

 - The app implemented an authorization check (`Checker.check_key()`), but that check lived behind a component reachable by any app on the device, not just the legitimate UI flow.
 - The "guest" restriction lived entirely in the Activity layer (`MasterSwitchActivity`), completely disconnected from the actual privileged action.